-Search engines and your consistently improving position in their results is a fundamental role in any successful inbound marketing strategy.
 Everyone knows that buyers of any product or service start with Google.
 It makes no difference if you're purchasing new shoes, or a new injection molding machine.
 You start with Google and so do your prospects.

 The SEO role will heavily impact how quickly you see results with inbound marketing.
-This role requires a strong understanding of
+This role requires a strong understanding of:

-- how search engines work,
+- How search engines work,

-- how competition impacts results,
+- How competition impacts results,

-- what technical factors with your website impact your ranking,
+- What technical factors with your website impact your ranking,

-- what keywords you are even capable of ranking for,
+- What keywords you are even capable of ranking for,

-- how to optimize blog posts and premium content to rank well,
+- How to optimize blog posts and premium content to rank well,

-- the impact of social media on results,
+- The impact of social media on results,

-- how to use search data to optimize efforts.
+- How to use search data to optimize efforts.

 Social Media Monitoring, Management, and Optimization

 This role has to be able to determine where to invest the most time and effort in social media because not every channel is effective for every business.
-This role needs to be able to evaluate key metrics to replicate sucesses and avoid failures.
+This role needs to be able to evaluate key metrics to replicate successes and avoid failures.
 This role also needs to be highly responsive because social media is a real-time platform.